See what mortgage you qualify for

 To avoid foreclosure

-We 100% understand that just the thought of losing your home is scary.
-We also 100% get why you might be tempted to make your mortgage payment with a credit card if it means keeping a roof over your head.
-But, trust us, you’ve got other options.
+The very thought of losing your home is scary.
+And we completely understand why you might be tempted to make your mortgage payment with a credit card if it means keeping a roof over your head.
+But trust us, you’ve got other options.

 How To Pay Your Mortgage With a Credit Card

-If you’ve weighed the pros and cons and you still want to explore using a card to pay your mortgage, here are a few methods you can use:
+If you’ve weighed the pros and cons and still want to explore using a credit card to pay your mortgage, here are a few methods you can use:

 Third-party payment service

-Some companies will let you use a credit card to pay for almost anything – including a mortgage.
+Some companies, like Plastiq, let you use a credit card to pay for almost anything – including a mortgage.

-These services take your credit card payment and then send a check to your lender.
-Simple enough, but there are some downsides.
+These third-party services take your credit card payment and then send a check to your lender.
+Though simple enough, there are some downsides.

-Most services will charge a transaction fee that ranges between 1.55% and 3.5%.
-You might be able to find a referral code to help save some money on the transaction fee, but you can only use the discount on your first transaction.
-There won’t be any money-saving referrals to help you if you plan on using this method in the future.
+Most services charge a processing fee of 1.5% – 3.5%.
+You might be able to find a referral code to save on the transaction fee, but you can only use the discount on your first transaction.
+There won’t be any money-saving referrals to help you if you plan to use this method in the future.

-Keep in mind that some services will only accept certain types of credit cards, which could potentially limit your options.
+Keep in mind that some services only accept certain types of credit cards, which could limit your options.

 Buy a money order

-Like a check, a money order is a paper form of payment.
-You can buy one with cash, a traveler’s check or a debit card.
-After buying your money order, you can either deposit it at your bank or send it directly to your lender.
+Like a check, a money order is a form of paper payment.
+You can buy one with cash, a traveler’s check or debit card.
+After buying a money order, you can either deposit it at your bank or send it directly to your lender.

+However, many money order providers also won’t accept payment with a credit card.
 Money orders have a $1,000 limit, and you might be charged a fee for each money order you buy.
-Be forewarned, many money order providers won’t accept a credit card.

 Get a cash advance

-A cash advance is a service most credit card issuers provide.
-It allows you to take out cash up to your credit limit at an ATM or over-the-counter at a bank.
-You could take out an advance on your card and then buy a money order or cashier’s check to pay your mortgage.
+A cash advance is a service most credit card issuers provide, allowing you to withdraw cash up to your credit limit at an ATM or over-the-counter at a bank.
+You could take out an advance on your card and then deposit the money into your checking account or buy a money order or cashier’s check to pay your mortgage.

 You could also deposit your cash advance and pay by check or through an online transfer.